 Fortunately, there is a ton of great research into retention and how to make your presentations memorable.

 All this month our presentation experts will be showing you how to build winning slides and awesome, memorable graphics for any type of legal proceeding, whether a trial, arbitration hearing, class action certification, or Markman hearing.

-But before we show you how we do our graphics, we’re going to tell you why we work the way we do.
+But before we show you how we build our demonstrative graphics, we’re going to tell you why we work the way we do.

 The Science of Better Trial Presentations